How to Clone MBR to GPT Disk in Windows 11, 10, 8, 7 Directly

 - You can also use this software to backup MBR disk and restore MBR system image to GPT disk.
 This can also be used for the purpose of replacing MBR disk with GPT disk.

 Many users report that they cannot boot their computer with the cloned hard drive.
 Don’t worry!
 See below and try to fix it.

 1. Change boot mode from BIOS to UEFI.
 After cloning MBR system disk to GPT, you need to boot into BIOS and change legacy to UEFI boot mode to boot from GPT disk.
-This is the simplest way.
+This is the simplest fix.

 2. Try startup repair from Windows Recovery Environment.
 You can boot from the installation disc and go to repair your computer > Troubleshoot -> Advanced Options -> Automatic Repair (for Windows 8/8.1/10).
 If you are using Windows 7, you can navigate to Repair your computer, select the operating system and then click Startup repair.